weewx/weewx/docs/usersguide/troubleshooting-guide.md

 ### Archive interval

 Most hardware with data-logging includes a parameter to specify the archive interval used by the logger.
 If the hardware and driver support it, WeeWX will use this interval as the archive_interval.
-If not, WeeWX will fall back to the **archive_interval** specified in [[StdArchive]](weewx-config-file/stdarchive.md).
+If not, WeeWX will fall back to using option `archive_interval specified in [[StdArchive]](/usersguide/weewx-config-file/stdarchive).
 The default fallback value is 300 seconds (5 minutes).

 If the hardware archive interval is large, it will take a long time before anything shows up in the WeeWX reports.
 For example, WS23xx stations ship with an archive interval of 60 minutes, and Fine Offset stations ship with an archive interval of 30 minutes.
 If you run WeeWX with a WS23xx station in its factory default configuration, it will take 60 minutes before the first data point shows up, then another 60 minutes until the next one, and so on.

 Since reports are generated when a new archive record arrives, a large archive interval means that reports will be generated infrequently.

 If you want data and reports closer to real-time, use the [wee_device](utilties/wee_device.md) utility to change the interval.

 ## Software problems